-A Minor study in Italian consists of four sequential subjects in Italian.
-The minor will consist of 28 or 32 credit points of language study (28cp for students beginning at 100-level and 32 cp for students beginning at upper levels).
+A minor study in Italian consists of four sequential subjects in Italian.
+The minor will consist of 28 or 32 credit points of language study (28credit points for students beginning at 100-level and 32 credit points for students beginning at upper levels).